SU(2)-cyclic surgeries and the pillowcase: Introduction

 In this case, all but finitely many conjugacy classes of irreducible representations

 satisfy $\rho(\mu^{r(K)}\lambda) = \pm I$, where $\mu$ and $\lambda$ are a meridian and longitude of $K$. \end{theorem}

 Finally, by studying how $SU(2)$-averseness behaves under satellite operations we can also say something about the potential existence of $SU(2)$-averse knots other than torus knots.
 Notably, we show in Proposition~\ref{prop:cable-converse} that if $r(K) = \frac{p}{q}$ with $q \geq 2$, then the $(p,q)$-cable of $K$ is $SU(2)$-averse with limit slope $pq$.
-However, we conjecture that this never happens:
+However, by analogy with the cyclic surgery theorem, we conjecture that this never happens:

 \begin{conjecture} If $K$ is a nontrivial $SU(2)$-averse knot, then $K$ is a torus knot. \end{conjecture}